kddart/dartVarietalID/README.md

 individual with the smallest Mahalanobis distance is deemed the most representative of the population’s genetic diversity.

-**Calculation of Matching Probability of Each Representative Individual to Each Reference**
+**3 Calculation of Matching Probability of Each Representative Individual to Each Reference**

-The Hardy-Weinberg Equilibrium (HWE) principle is used to calculate the matching probability between a sample and a reference.
+The **Hardy-Weinberg Equilibrium (HWE)** principle is used to calculate the matching probability between a sample and a reference.
 HWE describes the expected distribution of genotype frequencies in a population under specific conditions, including random mating, a large population size, and the absence of evolutionary forces.
 The equation is expressed as:

-                         `p^2 + 2pq + q^2 = 1`,
+**p^2 + 2pq + q^2 = 1,**

 where p and q denote the frequency of two alleles, referred to as “A” and “a,” within a given population.
 In this context: